antmicro/topwrap/docs/source/interconnect_gen.md

 (supported-interconnect-wishbone-roundrobin)=
 ### `wishbone_roundrobin`

-This interconnect only supports wishbone interfaces for the managers and subordinates.
+This interconnect only supports Wishbone interfaces for managers and subordinates.
-It supports multiple managers but only one of them can drive the bus at a time (i.e. only one transaction can be happening on the bus at any given moment).
+It supports multiple managers, but only one of them can drive the bus at a time (i.e. only one transaction can be happening on the bus at any given moment).
-A round-robin arbiter decides which master can currently drive the bus.
+A round-robin arbiter decides which manager can currently drive the bus.

 (supported-interconnect-wishbone-roundrobin-parameters)=
 #### Parameters

 - `addr_width` - bit width of the address line (addresses access `data_width`-sized chunks)
 - `data_width` - bit width of the data line
-- `granularity` - access granularity - smallest unit of data transfer that the interconnect can transfer.
-Must be one of: 8, 16, 32, 64
+- `granularity` - access granularity - the smallest unit of data transfer that the interconnect can transfer.
+Must be: 8, 16, 32, 64
 - `features` - optional, list of optional wishbone signals, can contain: `err`, `rty`, `stall`, `lock`, `cti`, `bte`

 (supported-interconnect-wishbone-roundrobin-limitations)=